BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Experiments

 \subsection{Summarization}

-We first evaluate OrangeSum Title and OrangeSum Abstract.
-All pretrained models are finetuned for 30 epochs and we use a learning rate that warms up to 0.0001 (6\% of the training steps) and then decreases linearly to 0.
-The random model is trained for 60 epochs.
-We select the checkpoint associated with the best validation score to generate the test set summaries, using beam-search with a beam size of 4.
+All pretrained models were finetuned for 30 epochs and we used a learning rate that warmed up to 0.0001 (6\% of the training steps) and then decreased linearly to 0.
+BART-random was trained for 60 epochs.
+We selected the checkpoint associated with the best validation score to generate the test set summaries, using beam-search with a beam size of 4.

 We classically report ROUGE-1, ROUGE-2 and ROUGE-L scores \cite{lin2004rouge} in Table \ref{table:eval_summarization}.
 However, since ROUGE is limited to capturing n-gram overlap, which is poorly suited to the abstractive summarization setting, we also report BERTScore scores.
-BERTScore \cite{zhang2019bertscore} is a recently introduced metric that leverages the contextual representations of the candidate and reference sentences.
+BERTScore \cite{zhang2019bertscore} is a recently introduced metric that leverages the contextual representations of the candidate and gold sentences.

-Following \cite{narayan2018don}, we include two extractive baselines in our evaluation, \textsc{LEAD} and \textsc{EXT-ORACLE}. \textsc{LEAD} creates a summary by extracting the first $n$ sentences from the document.
-In our case we choose $n=1$.
-The second baseline is EXT-ORACLE.
-It extracts from the document the set of sentences that maximizes a specific score.
-In our case, we extract the one sentence that maximizes ROUGE-L.
+Following \citet{narayan2018don}, we included two extractive baselines in our evaluation, \textsc{LEAD} and \textsc{EXT-ORACLE}. \textsc{LEAD} creates a summary by extracting the first n sentences from the document.
+In our case, we set $n=1$.
+The second baseline, EXT-ORACLE, extracts from the document the set of sentences that maximizes a specific score.
+In our case, we extracted the one sentence maximizing ROUGE-L.

+\textbf{Quantitative results}.
 Table \ref{table:eval_summarization} compares the performance of the models finetuned on the summarization task.
-While having four times less parameters, BARThez is on par with mBART, both in terms of ROUGE and BERTScore. mBARThez reaches best performance everywhere, which highlights the importance of adapting a multilingual pretrained model to a specific language before finetuning.
+While having four times less parameters, BARThez is on par with mBART, both in terms of ROUGE and BERTScore. mBARThez provides a significant boost over BARThez and mBART and reaches best performance everywhere.
+This highlights the importance of adapting a multilingual pretrained model to a specific language before finetuning (\textit{language-adaptive pretraining}).
+This also suggests that, when proper adaptation is conducted, it can be advantageous to capitalize on a multilingual model to perform monolingual downstream tasks, probably because there are some translingual features and patterns to be learned.
+Finally, all BART-based models outperform CamemBERT2CamemBERT by a significant margin.

+\textbf{Human evaluation}.
+To validate our positive quantitative results, we conducted a human evaluation study with 11 French native speakers.
+Following \citet{narayan2018don}, we used \textit{Best-Worst Scaling} \cite{louviere2015best}.
+In this approach, two summaries from two different systems, along with their input document, are presented to a human annotator who has to decide which one is \textit{better}.
+We asked evaluators to base their judgments on three criteria: \textit{accuracy} (does the summary contain accurate facts?), \textit{informativeness} (does the summary capture the important information in the document?) and \textit{fluency} (is the summary written in well-formed French?).